F0lak/dm_open_ref/ref/client/proc/Export.md

-This stores the file on the user\'s computer in a special location unique to each registered [world.hub](/ref/world/var/hub.md) -msetting.
+This stores the file on the user\'s computer in a special location unique to each registered [world.hub](/ref/world/var/hub.md) setting.
 This is most useful for writing a client-side savefile, but any type of file may be stored.
 The purpose of this is to exchange information between different worlds running under the same hub path.